DarkHighness/coi-public/README.md

 5.  **Open in Browser**
     Visit `http://localhost:5173` to start your adventure.

+## 🚀 Deployment

+This project is configured to support both **GitHub Pages** and **Cloudflare Pages**.

+### GitHub Pages
+1. Push your changes to the `main` branch.
+2. A GitHub Action will automatically build and deploy the site to `https://<your-username>.github.io/coi/`.
+3. Ensure "GitHub Actions" is selected as the source in your repository's Pages settings.

+### Cloudflare Pages
+1. Connect your GitHub repository to Cloudflare Pages.
+2. Use the default build settings (`npm run build`).
+3. The site will be deployed to your Cloudflare Pages URL (e.g., `https://<project-name>.pages.dev/`).

 ## 🎮 How to Play

 1.  **Select a Theme**: Choose a genre (e.g., Fantasy, Cyberpunk).